38bangers-only/Thermo2DPINN/README.md

 # Thermo2DPINN
 # Thermo2DPINN

-2D Physics-Informed Neural Networks for the Allen-Cahn and Cahn-Hilliard phase-field equations, implemented in PyTorch.
+2D  Thermodynamic Physics-Informed Neural Networks (TPINNs) for the Allen-Cahn and Cahn-Hilliard phase-field equations, implemented in PyTorch.

 ---